justin-schroeder/vue-playground/vueconf_redic_reuse_comp/README.md

   * you want to rely on plugin for vue cli - jsx will just work

 # workshop repo task #2

 ## notes from live coding
+I didn't get that SFC version

+# Pro Tip - SFC Code Block Order
+Script top, template middle, style bottom
+This if from Chris Fritz

+## flat structure
+* also from chris fritz
+* src/components/Dashboard.unit.js
+* src/components/Dashboard.vue
+* src/components/DashboardHeader.vue

+state management would be outside this
+Facebook is using flat file structure

+## component organization
+### flat makes refactoring easier
+### flat makes finding files easier
+* don't use index.js over and over
+  * only if it's super specific

+# pro tip - register base components globally
+## Chris Frit's enterprise boilerplate
+which we "cannot recommend enough"
+* requireComponent function
+* excellent `requireComponent` idea
+* slide 146

+# how to share same functionality across components
+## mixins

+### mixin as a function
+* if you would like to pass a property and configure it

+## only use mixins when
+* you need to share component logic between multiple components
+* unless you can extract the shared logic to a component
+* (you most likely can extract the shared logic)

+## mixins cons
+* property name clashes
+* can't share template fragments
+* gets harder to track where things are coming from once there are more mixins
+  * if you want to change the mixin functionality and it depends on the template, you can't use this easily
+* keeping track of where data is coming from when you have many mixins

+## mixins alternatives - if you use composition over inheritance
+* example: ResultFile has Result with slots:
+  * Name slot
+  * Meta slot
+  * Content slot
+* then Result can be used by ResultImage

+# task 3